ivans-innovation-lab/jenkins-pipelines-infrastructure/README.md

 Artifactory is available on [http://localhost:9091](http://localhost:9091)

-Please note that parrent maven [pom](https://github.com/ivans-innovation-lab/my-company-common/blob/master/pom.xml) file is configured to use the Artifactory.
+Parrent maven [pom](https://github.com/ivans-innovation-lab/my-company-common/blob/master/pom.xml) file is configured to use the Artifactory.

 ## References and further reading